 A recent case in California may be an indication of how state courts will rule on this issue.
 In Benitez v.
 North Coast Women's Care Medical Group, a fertility clinic refused to provide services to Lupita Benitez because she was a lesbian.
 The clinic argued that because of its fundamentalist religious views, it was exempt from California's law prohibiting discrimination based on sexual orientation.
 The Supreme Court of California unanimously ruled that the clinic had to comply with California's antidiscrimination laws, regardless of the clinic's religious beliefs.

-Unfortunately, discrimination against gay, lesbian, and transgendered individuals is pervasive in our health care system.
-Some providers give different treatment or different levels of treatment to LGBT patients, some provide treatment in a hostile environment, and others refuse treatment altogether.
+Unfortunately, discrimination against gay, lesbian, and transgender individuals is pervasive in our health care system.
+Some providers give different treatment or different levels of treatment to LGBTQ patients, some provide treatment in a hostile environment, and others refuse treatment altogether.

 Because of these realities, many gays and lesbians avoid getting preventive care.
 Others suffer increased stress because of hostile or judgmental environments.
-The end result is poorer health outcomes for LGBT patients than for non-LGBT patients -- problems go undiagnosed and untreated longer, stress levels cause or exacerbate health problems, and some LGBT patients simply cannot get the medical treatment and procedures they need.
+The end result is poorer health outcomes for LGBTQ patients than for non-LGBTQ patients—problems go undiagnosed and untreated longer, stress levels cause or exacerbate health problems, and some LGBTQ patients simply cannot get the medical treatment and procedures they need.

-If you believe a doctor or employee has refused to treat you because you are gay, lesbian, bisexual, or transgendered, you can do any of the following:
+If you believe a doctor or employee has refused to treat you because you are gay, lesbian, bisexual, or transgender, you can do any of the following: